 While there’s no denying that health is priceless, caring for can be extremely pricey.
 And nowhere is this more apparent than a visit to the emergency room.
-As Elisabeth Rosenthal wrote in the New York Times in 2013, even a relatively minor procedure such as stitches can cost as much as $2,200.
+As Elisabeth Rosenthal wrote in the New York Times, even a relatively minor procedure such as stitches can cost as much as $2,200.
 It’s almost scary to think how more serious injuries such a bone fracture might cost.

 Of course, health insurance might cover part of the bill, but you’ll still have to worry about the co-pay.
 What’s more, the price of emergency care here in the U.S. is markedly higher compared to that of other advanced economies.
 If you’re like most patients, you’ve probably wondered why a trip to the emergency room costs a small fortune.